 Should You Visit Goa in the Monsoon?

-The reality is that Goa is pretty deserted during the monsoon, so be prepared for that.
-However, if you go expecting a beach holiday, you're likely to be disappointed.
+The reality is that Goa is pretty deserted during the monsoon and a lot of places are closed, so be prepared for that.
+If you go expecting a beach holiday or parties, you're likely to be disappointed.
 Instead, make the most of fantastic hotel discounts, delicious food, village life, and interesting Portuguese heritage.